mtanzi/monerox/README.md

 ```

 ## Connect to the Daemons
-This library need to have both the Daemon RPC and the Wallet RPC client running.
-You can find the instruction about how to install and start the daemons on the [Monero project](https://github.com/monero-project/monero)
+In order to use this library you need to start both the Daemon RPC and the Wallet RPC client.
+You can find the instruction about how to install and run the daemons on the [Monero project](https://github.com/monero-project/monero)

 You need to add the configuration for both the clients to define the connections properties.